woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/30-administration/11-vcs/20-github.md

 ## Registration

 Register your application with GitHub to create your client id and secret.
-It is very important that the authorization callback URL matches your http(s) scheme and hostname exactly with `<scheme>://<host>/authorize` as the path.
+It is very import the authorization callback URL matches your http(s) scheme and hostname exactly with `<scheme>://<host>/authorize` as the path.

 Please use this screenshot for reference: